resolve109/study-aws-sa/aws-study-guide.md

   - Helps identify cost-optimization opportunities and implement data-protection best practices
   - Provides dashboards and metrics directly within AWS Management Console without custom configuration
   - For large data ingestion from global sites, **S3 Transfer Acceleration** can significantly reduce upload latencies.
+  - Most effective solution for aggregating data from global sites when minimizing operational complexity is a requirement
+  - Provides faster transfer speeds without introducing operational complexity of multiple region buckets or physical transfer devices
+  - When combined with multipart uploads, is optimal for aggregating large data files (hundreds of GB) from global locations
+  - Superior to using Snowball Edge or EC2-based solutions for regular transfers of moderate data volumes (e.g., 500GB per site)
+  - Leverages CloudFront's edge network to route data more efficiently to S3
 - **Versioning & MFA Delete**:
   - Enable versioning and MFA delete to add extra protection against accidental/malicious deletions of objects.
   - Validated best practice for critical data.